Focus/Tune menu commands

 The CTF-based method has several advantages: it is based on a direct measurement of astigmatism, it is insensitive to drift, it does not require beam tilt, and it uses on-axis images in Low Dose mode.
 It is inherently more accurate at higher magnifications.
 Both methods should be calibrated at higher magnification but can work at lower ones (e.g., ~1 nm pixel size).
 The big disadvantage of the CTF-based method is that it requires images with Thon rings.
 There is thus still a role for the BTID-base method at lower magnifications and when working with stained, embedded samples, which are usually imaged near focus and rarely give Thon rings.

-Coma-free Alignment by CTF command (Focus menu)
+Coma-free Alignment by CTF command (Focus/Tune menu)

 Use this command to measure and correct for beam-tilt misalignment (coma) by fitting a CTF to the Thon rings in images.
 The program will take 5 images, one with no beam tilt and the others with beam tilt in the plus and minus X and Y directions.
 It is also possible to take a full array of images, 8 with beam tilt and 2 without.
 The defocus changes at various angles will be analyzed to determine the existing beam tilt that needs to be corrected.
 The procedure needs no calibration.
+This procedure is not needed and will not work on a Cs-corrected microscope.

 The operations and requirements described in Autotuning by CTF Fitting all apply here.
 Aside from getting images with good Thon rings, the main challenge may be getting beam-tilted images without the objective aperture or beam edge intruding.
+However, getting good Thon rings along the long axis of the ellipse in astigmatic images can also be a challenge.

 There are two reasons why you might want to use a full 3x3 array of images